-Income is recognised on an effective interest basis for debt instruments measured subsequently at amortised cost.
-Interest income is recognised in the statement of income and is included in Note 12.
+Income is recognised on an effective interest basis for due from banks and debt instruments measured subsequently at amortised cost.
+Interest income is recognised in the statement of income and is included in Note 14.

 Financial assets at fair value through other comprehensive income (FVOCI)